 Five years later, World War Two had ended.
 More than 60 million people had died in a conflict that had wrought incalculable destruction across the whole of the European continent.
 The economies of Great Britain and France were crippled, and the former industrial dynamo of Germany was all but destroyed.
 People had no homes, no work, no food; Europeans were starving to death.
 The United States’ Secretary of State George Marshall, speaking at Harvard University, implored government to assist in the economic restoration of Europe, a call that would be answered to the tune of more than $13 billion spent over a four year period.

-The company that made them was called Tahbes, an acronym for Technisch en Algemeen Handelsbureau Brokmeier en Steegers.
-J. B. Brokmeier (who designed and built the company’s first prototype) and a colleague named Steegers established the firm in Voorburg, the oldest city in the Netherlands, and a place situated just 2.5 miles from where Dutch forces repelled German invaders at The Hague just a few years earlier.
-Advertisements from the period pointed to the specific address 503 Kon.
-Wilhelminalaan, where Tahbes would make three cameras; the Synchro, the Synchrona, and the Populair.
+The company was called Tahbes, an acronym for Technisch en Algemeen Handelsbureau Brokmeier en Steegers.
+As the name suggests, the firm was founded by J. B. Brokmeier (who designed and built the company’s first camera prototype) and a colleague named Steegers, with the works opening in Voorburg, the oldest city in the Netherlands, and a place situated just 2.5 miles from where Dutch forces had repelled German invaders at The Hague just two years earlier.
+Advertisements from the period point to the specific address; 503 Kon.
+Wilhelminalaan, and it’s here that Tahbes would make every unit of every model of every camera that would bear the company’s name.
+These, as mentioned, are the Synchro, the Synchrona, and the Populair.

 These improvements make the Synchrona a much more usable camera compared to its predecessor, the Synchro.
 But with its leatherette covering and its much-simplified viewfinder, some of the most interesting design elements of the Synchro have been abandoned.